 Originally from Colombia, Mara shares her culture with the Austin community by teaching at a bilingual school and now helping translate materials for the New Story Festival.
 She maintains a deep interest in spirituality that has lead her to explore different traditions and belief systems, but mostly she prefers to gaze at the stars.

 Jones is a street canvasser for the Human Rights Campaign in Washington D.C. and M.Div student at Garrett-Evangelical Theological Seminary.
 They also have an recently discovered passion and amazing aptitude for volunteer coordination at events!

 Jennifer Bailey is an educator, a mother, and a passionate advocate for wellness, spirituality, and sustainability.
-She is currently building a learning center on ten acres in Blanco, TX.
-Jennifer holds a B.A. in marketing from Bowling Green State University and holds numerous certificates in various modalities of wellness and spiritual practice.
-Jennifer loves to volunteer for efforts she knows is making a difference.
+She is currently building a learning center in Blanco, TX.
+Jennifer holds a B.A. in marketing from Bowling Green State University and numerous certificates in various modalities of wellness and spiritual practice.
+Jennifer loves to volunteer for efforts she knows are making a difference.
 Jennifer makes her living investing in and improving real estate properties and loves helping people attain affordable housing.